tsuru/tsuru/docs/config.rst

 +++++++++++++++++++++++

 ``aws:s3:lowercase-bucket`` will be true if the region requires bucket names to be lowercase.
-This setting is required and has no default value.
+Given that ``bucket-support`` is true, this setting is required and has no default value.

 provisioner
 +++++++++++